eleung/react-grid-layout/README.md

 // onDragStart attribute is required for Firefox for a dragging initialization
 // @see https://bugzilla.mozilla.org/show_bug.cgi?id=568313
 isDroppable: ?boolean = false,

+//
+// Cross-Grid Drag and Drop
+//

+// Unique identifier for this grid instance.
+Required when using cross-grid drag and drop.
+id: ?string,

+// If true, enables cross-grid drag and drop functionality.
+// Items can be dragged between multiple grid instances wrapped in a <CrossGridProvider>.
+enableCrossGridDrag: ?boolean = false,

+// Controls whether this grid accepts items dropped from other grids.
+// Can be a boolean or a predicate function for conditional acceptance.
+// When using a predicate function, it receives the dragged item and source grid ID:
+//   (item: LayoutItem, sourceGridId: string) => boolean
+// Examples:
+//   - true/false: Accept/reject all drops
+//   - (item, sourceGridId) => sourceGridId === "grid-1": Only accept from specific grid
+//   - (item, sourceGridId) => item.type === "widget": Only accept specific item types
+crossGridAcceptsDrop: ?(boolean | (item: LayoutItem, sourceGridId: string) => boolean) = true,

+// Optional transform function to adapt items when dragging between grids with different configurations.
+// Receives the item and both grid configurations, returns the transformed item.
+// If not provided, items are automatically resized to preserve physical dimensions.
+// Example: (item, sourceConfig, targetConfig) => ({ ...item, w: item.w * 2 })
+crossGridTransform: ?(item: LayoutItem, sourceConfig: GridConfig, targetConfig: GridConfig) => LayoutItem,
 // Defines which resize handles should be rendered.
 // Allows for any combination of:
 // 's' - South handle (bottom-center)